HadoopGenomics/Hadoop-BAM/README.txt

 See the Javadoc as well as the command line plugins' source code (in src/fi/tkk/ics/hadoop/bam/cli/plugins/*.java) for library usage information.
-In particular, for MapReduce usage, see src/fi/tkk/ics/hadoop/bam/cli/plugins/Sort.java.
+In particular, for MapReduce usage, see for example src/fi/tkk/ics/hadoop/bam/cli/plugins/Sort.java and src/fi/tkk/ics/hadoop/bam/cli/plugins/chipster/Summarize.java.

 ------------------
 Command-line usage